My Father's World, High School Level

 U.S. History to 1877 with Government, American Literature, and Biblical Worldview

 Literature parallels the history with readings from Early American Literature (anthology), Of Plymouth Plantation, Four Great American Classics (The Scarlet Letter, Red Badge of Courage, Billy Budd, and The Adventures of Huckleberry Finn), The Autobiography of Benjamin Franklin, My Heart in His Hands, Narrative of the Life of Frederick Douglass, and 101 Great American Poems.
-Using the MFW American Literature Supplement, students are directed through reading the above books as well as a few excerpts from source documents reprinted in the guide.
-English studies also include essays and many written responses to questions, practice with different forms of writing including literary annotation, and review of grammar using Easy Grammar Ultimate Series.
-In their other coursework, students will also be doing additional written work.
+Using the MFW American Literature Supplement, students are directed through reading the above books plus a few excerpts from source documents reprinted in the guide.
+English studies also include essays and many written responses to questions; practice with different forms of writing, including literary annotation; and review of grammar using Easy Grammar Ultimate Series.
+In their other coursework, students will do additional written work.
 Much of the writing is literary analysis from a biblical worldview.

 The Bible credit is earned through intensive worldview study using the Thinking Like a Christian course, Assumptions that Affect Our Lives, Growing up Christian, and Christian Character.